CyberAgentAILab/LCTG-Bench/README.md

 MODEL_PATH_0="gpt-4-1106-preview"
 MODEL_PATH_1="cyberagent/calm2-7b-chat"
 ```
 3. By executing the following command, inference by LLM and evaluation of the inference results will be conducted.
 After execution, you can check the scores at ```output/{task}/all_scores.csv```.
-It takes X hour to execute.
+It takes several hours to execute the evaluation for each model.
 ```
 make run
 ```